IamUser1337/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The query tab toolbar is displayed with the Run button selected.](media/querytoolbar_run.png "Running a SQL Query")

-3. From the top toolbar, select the **Discard all** button as we will not be saving this query.
+3. From the top toolbar, select the **Bin Icon** button as we will not be saving this query.
 When prompted, choose to **Discard changes**.

    ![The top toolbar menu is displayed with the Discard all button highlighted.](media/toptoolbar_discardall.png "Discard changes")